School Info, Enrollment, & Policies

 Each student’s attitude and deportment must conform to standards inherently necessary to advance the educational process.
 Failure to observe these standards may result in a review of a student’s behavior for appropriate determination.
 Such behavior could be grounds for dismissal.
 Students who fail to comply with the regulations of Berklee Online may be dismissed from the online school at any time with no reimbursement of fees.

 Berklee Online is committed to fostering an online learning environment free of harassment.
 Verbal or written conduct that is unwelcome, or that denigrates or shows hostility or aversion toward an individual based on any of the factors listed below will not be tolerated.
 Harassment of any form is strictly against College policy and may result in disciplinary action.

 Harassment is any verbal or physical action based upon race, color, creed, religion, gender, national or ethnic origin, age, handicap, or sexual orientation.
 Sexual harassment includes but is not limited to sexual advances, requests for sexual favors, or unwelcome contact.
 Sexual innuendoes, use of obscene language, and telling sexual jokes can also be construed as sexual harassment.

 A fundamental belief of the College is that each member of the community has a right to a healthy and supportive environment for learning and working.
 Harassment of any form is considered a serious matter at Berklee.
-All members of the community are responsible for ensuring that the campus is free from harassment.
+All members of the community are responsible for ensuring that the campus (both brick-and-mortar and online) is free from harassment.
 Complaints of harassment will be promptly and carefully investigated, and all members of the community are assured that they will be free from any and all reprisal from filing a complaint.

 Honesty in Academic Work and in Scholarly and Professional Practice